 Monitor and maintain previously restored riparian areas along Spring Run 3 and the western shoreline of Landa Lake.
 Plant additional native riparian plant species within the riparian buffer area, as needed, to increase the density of vegetative coverage in this area.
-Remove any re-emergent non-native vegetation and maintain erosion control berms.
+Remove any re-emergent non-native vegetation and maintain sediment control berms.
+Replace sediment control berms and install new berms, as needed.

-Monitor the riparian zone along Spring Run 3 and the western shoreline of Landa Lake twice/ year, once in late spring/ early summer (April-June) and once in the fall (October) to assess for the reemergence of non-native vegetation and to monitor the status of native plants and erosion control berms.
+Monitor the riparian zone along Spring Run 3 and the western shoreline of Landa Lake twice/ year, once in late spring/ early summer (April-June) and once in the fall (October) to assess for the re-emergence of non-native vegetation and to monitor the status of native plants and erosion control berms.